Criminal Justice Certification in Alaska

 By taking your education to the next level now, you may have the chance to make a difference in the state of Alaska.
 The state has a significant issue with its growing prison population and substance abuse throughout the state.

-Rather than going straight to prosecution and imprisonment for people struggling with substance abuse, some criminal justice experts are looking for ways to get addicts the help they need to start over (Daily Progress, 2016).
+Rather than going straight to prosecution and imprisonment for people struggling with substance abuse, some criminal justice experts are looking for ways to get addicts the help they need to start over (News OK, 2016).
 In the same vein, the Alaska Department of Labor and Workforce Development reports an expected 3.9% increase in protective services jobs by 2024 (2016).

 Take the first step to an exciting new career now.
 Contact Alaska schools to find out how you can get a certificate in criminal justice.